 The sustainable energy transition poses a grand challenge to the world; a wicked problem of tremendous technical, environmental, and social complexity.
-Working together on Pumped Underground Storage Hydropower (PUSH, sometimes called UPSH) required us to grapple with practical problems faced by real sites and communities.
+Working together on Pumped Underground Storage Hydropower (PUSH, sometimes called UPSH) required us to grapple with practical problems faced by real communities and real places.
 We assembled a team built upon our university's longstanding and uniquely interdisciplinary social science programs in environmental and energy policy and industrial heritage and added expertise from our network researchers in science and engineering.
 KETL has now grown into a collaborative community that is pushing beyond inter- and multi- into a genuinely transdisciplinary, problem-led research program.

 Roman Sidortsov (MS, JD, PhD) is an Assistant Professor of Energy Policy and is KETL's Director.
 His research focuses on legal and policy issues related to the development of sustainable energy systems, risk governance in the energy sector, and energy justice.
 Dr. Sidortsov is an award-winning teacher offering a wide range of energy courses for undergraduate and graduate students.
 He leads several research projects funded by U. and international entities.
 His most recent leadership roles include the principal investigator of a pumped underground storage hydro project funded by the Alfred P. Sloan Foundation and a Co-PI of JUSTNORTH, a Horizon 2020 project funded by the European Commission.
 The JUSTNORTH consortium brings together researchers from fifteen partner institutions in ten countries, developing justice-based approaches to economic decision-making in the Circumpolar Arctic.
 The 18 case studies will link justice theories with sustainable development goals, moving from past social, environmental, and economic inequities to create policy, regulatory, and legal instruments for ethical development.